 Why Intern with Tagawa?

-Our industry depends on future generations.
-This is why we have hosted dozens of domestic and international students over the past 25 years.
+At Tagawa Greenhouse, we believe that future of our industry depends on the future generations.
+This is why we have hosted dozens of both domestic and international students over the past 30 years.

-Our program gives students experience in all areas of the industry, and is perfect for those aspiring to become business leaders, owners, horticulturalists/growers, or entrepreneurs in our field.
+Our internship program gives students experience in all areas of the business and is perfect for those aspiring to become future business leaders, owners, horticulturalists/growers, or entrepreneurs in our field.

 It's About Plants